cockroachdb/docs/v22.2/ui-insights-page.md

 This view lists the indexes that have not been used and should be dropped and or the ones that should be created, altered, or replaced (based on statement execution).

 - The drop recommendations are the same as those on the [Databases](ui-databases-page.html) page.
 - The create, alter, and replace recommendations are the same as those on the [Explain Plans tab](ui-statements-page.html#insights) on the Statements page.
 The Explain Plans tab shows all recommendations, however this page shows only the latest recommendations for that statement fingerprint.
+If you execute a statement again after creating or updating an index, the recommendation disappears.

 The following screenshot shows the insight that displays after you run the query described in [Use the right index]({{ link_prefix }}apply-statement-performance-rules.html#rule-2-use-the-right-index) 6 or more times: